Zika Virus

 Test Frequency and Turnaround Time (TAT)

-PHO’s laboratory molecular testing TAT is up to 5 days.
-NML testing TAT is 10 days from receipt at NML.
-TAT may be longer if supplementary testing/gene sequencing is required.
+The TAT for Zika virus PCR testing at PHO’s laboratory is up to 5 business days from receipt at the laboratory, but may be longer if supplementary testing/gene sequencing is required.

-PRNT confirmatory serology is performed at NML and the TAT is one month from receipt at PHO’s laboratory.
+Confirmatory Zika serologic testing by PRNT is performed at the NML.
+The TAT is 4 to 6 weeks from receipt at PHO’s laboratory.

 Test Methods